VarshithaMaddineni/Verilog-Nbit-Adders/README.md

 # Verilog-Nbit-Adders
 Implementing different N bit Adders in Verilog.

-The Aim is to implement N bit Ripple Carry Adder and  N bit Carry Look Ahead Adder in both Behavioural and Structural Model.
+The Aim is to implement N bit Ripple Carry Adder and  N bit Carry Look Ahead Adder in Verilog Behavioural and Structural Model.

 (Testbenches are included in the Code files)